- Written by Dr.Mehmet Demircioglu

 The safest donor plan is connected to the hairline plan.
 If the hairline is placed too low or too flat, it may consume too many grafts and create a result that does not age well.
 A slightly more mature design can look natural and protect grafts for the future.

 My approach to hairline design is based on proportion, age, donor capacity, facial structure, and future loss.
 I do not design a hairline only for the first year after surgery.
-I design it for the patient’s future face and future hair loss pattern, not only for the first year after surgery.
+I design it for the patient’s future face and future hair loss pattern.

 The same thinking applies to density.
-I want the front to frame the face naturally, but I also want the density to be realistic for the donor supply.
-A very dense front with an empty mid scalp or crown can look unbalanced later.
+The front should frame the face naturally, but the density still has to be realistic for the donor supply.
+A very dense front with an empty mid-scalp or crown can look unbalanced later.

 Patients sometimes ask whether a technique such as Sapphire FUE can solve this issue.
 The answer is that good instruments can help the surgeon work precisely, but the instrument does not replace planning.
 Technique matters, but judgment matters more.

 When I plan surgery, I think in layers.
-First, protect the donor.
-Second, create a natural frame.
-Third, distribute grafts where they will give the strongest visual improvement.
-Fourth, leave future options open when hair loss is likely to continue.
+The donor has to be protected first.
+Then the plan should create a natural frame, distribute grafts where they give the strongest visual improvement, and leave future options open when hair loss is likely to continue.

 When is it wiser to slow down before surgery?